List of international presidential trips made by Rodrigo Duterte: South Korea (June 3–5)

 President Duterte is set on an official visit to the Republic of Korea on June 3–5 to meet with President Moon Jae In.
 However, his visit became controversial when Duterte was filmed kissing a woman, who was actually married, at the stage, sparking condemnation from the leftist and women advocacy groups, particularly GABRIELA in which they slammed the President's actions as "misogynistic" and "sexist".
 The still-frame of Duterte kissing the woman was shown in the protest in the Philippines as a condemnation the next day.

 Malaysia (July 15–16)

-President Rodrigo Duterte has committed to intensifying Manila's defense and security cooperation with the Malaysian government to address terrorist threats and terrorism activities in the ASEAN region following his bilateral meeting with Prime Minister Dr. Mahathir bin Mohamad in Kuala Lumpur on Monday, July 16.
+President Rodrigo Duterte has committed to intensifying Manila's defense and security cooperation with the Malaysian government to address terrorist threats and terrorism activities in the ASEAN region following his bilateral meeting with Prime Minister Mahathir Mohamad in Kuala Lumpur on Monday, July 16.
 His working visit to Malaysia was preceded by his attendance at the fight of Senator and boxing champ Emmanuel “Manny” D. Pacquiao last July 15, 2018, at the Axiata Arena in Kuala Lumpur.